Stewart Smith — Jed’s Other Poem

 Remixable

 I’d worried my rusty BASIC code was more or less useless to folks who might wish to build on it.
 And if it were confined to actual Apple ][+ hardware, I’m sure it would be.
 But with emulators and modern hacks, it’s much easier to push around the code; to copy and paste bits as well as renumber the lines of the program.
 This has opened the doors to experiments like this: Nicky Ramone’s fan video for The Chameleons’ 1983 post-punk anthem “Up the Down Escalator.”
 You can see how Nicky has built his own composition here, but it’s making use of my familiar Jed subroutines.
-It’s delightful to put something out in the world and know that folks have enjoyed taking it apart and putting it back together.
+It’s delightful to put something out in the world and know that folks have enjoyed taking it apart and putting it back together—particularly when they have excellent taste in music.

 Grandaddy didn’t know I’d made this video.
-I was operating purely as a fan making fan art.
+I was operating purely as a fan, making fan art.
 As the video went viral I began to realize that I’d cornered myself into some potentially dangerous territory.
 In the aftermath of Napster’s rise, record companies had become awfully litigious when it came to folks sharing their copyrighted audio for free on the Internet.
 This is in effect what I had done by embedding the QuickTime file of my unauthorized music video on my website.
-Meanwhile, I really wanted to share my creation with the band.
-I’d actually met them a few years earlier when they were touring on their Sumday record.
-(It may have been at Lupo’s Heartbreak Hotel where I interviewed them for my music and politics zine, Tweed.)
-I was hoping to meet them again.
+Meanwhile, I really wanted to share my creation directly with the band.
+(I’d actually met them a few years earlier when they were touring on their Sumday record.
+It may have been at Lupo’s Heartbreak Hotel where I interviewed them for my music and politics zine, Tweed.)
+Though tempting, I wasn’t sure if reaching out to them was wise.

 Not long after my video’s release, Grandaddy posted a request to their website: They were collecting fan-recorded footage for a planned DVD release.
-My video wasn’t a concert recording, but I wanted to press my luck.
+My video wasn’t a concert recording, but this put my rising temptation over the edge and I decided to press my luck.
 I figured if they liked my video, that would be fantastic.
 And if the band or the record company, V2, were upset about it, I’d immediately take it down (and of course apologize).
 I created a profile on the band’s message board and responded to their request for footage with a link to my video.
 And held my breath.

 To my great relief, Grandaddy were delighted with my video.
-Their drummer, Aaron Burch, seemed to be the main point of contact on the message board.
-He assured me that they were interested in including it on their DVD.
+Their drummer, Aaron Burch, seemed to be the main point of contact on the band’s message board.
+We got in touch via email and he assured me that they were interested in including it on their DVD.
 (Madness!)
 But sadly, the band’s DVD never materialized.
 They made the decision to break up at the tail end of 2005, announcing this in January of 2006.
 I was crushed—less about my missed opportunity, and more about a band that I treasured having decided to call it quits.

 My contract with V2 Records (now Universal Music Group) who acquired my video for zero dollars; gave me the right to post it and exhibit it as a portfolio piece.
 Note their praise for the video, and the enthusiasm for Res Fest.
 We had several exchanges like this.
 Thanks again for your patience, Jeanne!